 This device was slow, the screen-to-body ratio was awful.
 The user input lacked touch technology, and there was a massive design flaw when reading books in the sun.
 But I loved it.

 Because of its size, the Sony became an everyday carry.
 It joined me on every trip.
-Short or far.
+Short or long.
 In contrast to conventional books, the e-reader could be stowed in every bag or jacket pocket.
 You can bring hundreds of books without being worried that it will take more space.
-If the story isn’t what you expected.
-You pick the next book.
+If the story isn’t what you expected, you will pick the next book.
 Reading before bedtime showed a better advantage.
 You can read books in every position.

 The PRS-300 had one big design flaw.
 In full sunlight, the letters became so faint that it was unreadable.
 A unique selling point of e-readers was always that they work in full sunlight.
 But Sony said that this wasn’t covered under their warranty.

 The Sony PRS-350 I got as a gift.
 Immediately the PRS-300 felt like a trial version for me.
 In everything, the PRS-350 was a giant leap forward.
 Its screen was better, faster en clearer.
 The enclosure was smaller.
 The touchscreen changed the way I read books.
 With a pen (or my finger) I could select words on the screen.
 You could translate them to another language or search for that particular word in books.